microsoft/Kusto-Query-Language/doc/not-endswith-cs-operator.md

 ---
-title: The case-sensitive !endswith_cs string operator - Azure Data Explorer
+title:  The case-sensitive !endswith_cs string operator
 description: Learn how to use the !endswith_cs string operator to filter data that doesn't contain a case-insensitive string. ms.reviewer: alexans ms.topic: reference